Peabody Office of Academic Services FAQs

 STUDY ABROAD THROUGH A NON-VANDERBILT PROGRAM and CREDIT TRANSFER

-In order to be eligible to receive a maximum of 15 total credit hours, students must obtain the necessary forms before leaving to go abroad: a leave of absence form and a study elsewhere form, found on our document download page.
+In order to be eligible to receive a maximum of 15 total credit hours, students must obtain the necessary forms before leaving to go abroad.

 Please see this page for details on how to study elsewhere/abroad.